 2025.02.18

-According to Xinhua News Agency, Xi Jinping, General Secretary of the Communist Party of China Central Committee, President of the State, and Chairman of the Central Military Commission, attended and delivered an important speech at a symposium for private enterprises in Beijing on the morning of [specific date].
+After more than six years, a high-profile symposium for private enterprises was convened again, marking another milestone in the development of the private economy.
+According to Xinhua News Agency, Xi Jinping, General Secretary of the Communist Party of China Central Committee, President of the State, and Chairman of the Central Military Commission, attended the symposium on private enterprises in Beijing on the morning of the month and delivered an important speech.

 Compared to previous years, what are the changes in the domestic and international context of this symposium?
 What are the differences in the functional positioning and expectations of senior leadership towards private enterprises?
 What policy direction is reflected by the concentration of participating companies in the technology and consumer sectors, and what signals are being sent by the focus on opening up competitive fields and addressing the cash flow issues of private enterprises?
 What impacts will the increased policy efforts this year and the implementation of the Private Economy Promotion Law have on private enterprises, the capital market, and the macroeconomic trend?